 In other words, when Trader Joe’s says this is made from a “unique process.”
 In other words, it’s patented and they probably don’t want to go too much into the production detail.

 And since Barry Callebaut is a Belgian candy maker, it makes total sense that these are made in Belgium.

 What does it taste like?

 To compare this to white, milk, and dark chocolate is a bit unfair.
 This does have a taste all unto itself.
-However, if it I had to pick one of those to tell you in advance, I’ll admit this tastes more like a well-made white chocolate with a really natural fruitiness to it.
+However, if I had to pick one of those to tell you in advance, I’ll admit this tastes more like a bar of well-made white chocolate with a really natural fruitiness to it.

 As for the tang, I’m not sure how much of this is natural and how much of it might come from the citric acid.
 The tang here is subtle.

 It’s sweet, which in the case of Trader Joe’s Ruby Cacao Wafers, that makes sense as the first ingredient is sugar.

 However, if you are vegan, I’m sorry to report that the third ingredient is whole milk powder.
 So, these are NOT vegan-friendly.